-74. North Dorset Adopted Local Plan 2016, Policy 7 requires any infilling within newly created settlement boundaries to be sensitively designed to its local context and to respect the amenity of adjoining properties.
+94. North Dorset Adopted Local Plan 2016, Policy 7 requires any infilling within newly created settlement boundaries to be sensitively designed to its local context and to respect the amenity of adjoining properties.
 The neighbourhood plan has considered these requirements and developed local principles which should be followed in create infill development within the settlement boundaries of Buckhorn Weston and Kington Magna.
 The key reference in the adopted North Dorset Local Plan Part 1 2016, is Policy 24 which establishes Design Principles which must be followed in new development and encourages neighbourhood plans to interpret the principles for their local context.
 Relevant elements are set out in Table 4 and are interpreted for the local context of the Neighbourhood Plan.

 Design Principles for development in BWKM Principles governing development within settlement boundaries of Buckhorn Weston and Kington Magna Character What are the existing positive character features?
 A wide mixture of old and new properties, large and small, with a variety of construction materials including locally quarried stone, reconstituted stone, brick, render, timber clad.
 Roofs are clad in a mixture of clay and concrete tiles, natural and artificial slate and a small amount of thatched.
 Properties are situated in a variety of positions within their land, set to the front, centrally located and to the rear of their land.
 What should be reinforced?
-The design of any new properties should be in harmony with adjacen properties with regard to size and materials used and should incorporate renewable energy including solar panels, heat pumps, and battery storage where possible, and electric vehicle charging points as required for all new dwellings under Part S of building regulations.
+The design of any new properties should be in harmony with adjacent properties with regard to size and materials used and should incorporate renewable energy including solar panels, heat pumps, and battery storage where possible, and electric vehicle charging points as required for all new dwellings under Part S of building regulations.
 New properties must provide adequate amenity space having regard to the health and welfare of new occupants.
 They must also include on-site off-road parking for all vehicles to avoid any congestion on our village lanes.
-It is important to retain the rura character of our villages.
+It is important to retain the rural character of our villages.
 What needs to be created through design to improve character?
 The community's main priority is for the design of new development to reflect existing character and, where possible, maintain and enhance the character of the villages through the use of high-quality local materials.
-What landscape features exist that contribute to character and how should these be retained/enhanced? which contribute to a secluded and rural village context.
+What landscape features exist that contribute to character and how should these be st Both villages have significant views out from vantage points to the surrounding countryside and these should be maintained. retained/enhanced?
+Both villages contain significant greenery and foliage throughout frontages which contribute to a secluded and rural village context.
 New development should seek to maintain and reproduce this.
 How should design reflect local topography in character terms?
 To influence the height and massing of any new development, reflecting the important contribution made by current development to maintain views, create a rural, green village environment with development nestled in amongst greenery.
-Continuity and Enclosure How will new development promote continuity of street frontages?
-Ensure new properties blend in with surrounding/adjacent properties.
-Maintain set back of properties from highway to allow for garden space and planting to the front.
-The street scene in both villages is dominated by greenery.
+Continuity and Enclosure How will new development promote continuity of street frontages? greenery.